TunnlTo/desktop-app/README.md

 ### Expected Outcome

 In this example, FireFox and qBittorrent are routed through the tunnel while all other applications are routed through the default network adapter.
-DNS requests from FireFox and qBittorrent will route through the tunnel and use the DNS servers specified.
+All application (not just firefox and qBittorrent) DNS requests will route through the tunnel to the configured DNS servers.

 ### Configuration